Influencer Whitelisting: How To Use It To Grow Your Online Business?

 What you’ll offer the influencer depends on your budget, and how long you plan to hold their usage rights (longer periods = more money).
 Other variables include the length of the media run – that is, how long the ad is going to be in circulation for.

 Make sure to get specific about fees and clauses in the contract – you don’t want to accidentally get burned later.
+Get more info by reading our guide on how to work with micro influencers on Instagram.

 3. Figure Out Metrics and KPIs